ghalactic/github-release-from-tag/README.md

 # In your workflow:
 - uses: eloquent/github-release-action@v2
   with:
-    # The assetsJSON input is well suited for dynamic/generated asset lists.
-    assetsJSON: '[{"path":"path/to/asset-c"}]'

-    # The assetsYAML input is better suited for hand-written asset lists.
-Note
-    # the "|" character - this example uses a YAML multiline string.
+    # Note the "|" character - this example uses a YAML multiline string.
     assetsYAML: |
       - path: path/to/asset-d
 ```